blissful-code/spirals-v1/README.md

 A simple project for creating ringed spiral eyes.
 Check it out [here](https://blissful-code.github.io/spirals-v1/).

+Contributions and PRs welcome.
+I may be late to see them though so DM me on another platform for a faster turnaround.

 Inspired by [Tarolewd](https://tarolewd.github.io/me/).

 ## Usage

 Open `index.html` in your browser to get started.